Call for Papers: Dorothy Berkson Writing Award in Gender Studies

 A monetary prize accompanies the award.

-The award winners will present their papers at a reception that celebrates both their work and the graduating students of the Gender Studies minor program.
+The award winners will present their papers at a virtual reception that celebrates their work.
+The presentation will be recorded for archival purposes.
 These awards are given in memory of Dorothy Berkson, professor emerita of English who taught at Lewis & Clark from 1981 until her retirement in 2004.
 She died in April 2007.

 Submissions due by 5 p.m.